vishvAsa/devaH/meta/myth.md

 ---

 ## Summary
-- The particular stories of deva-s (such as battles with asura-s) are not to be taken literally, according to the veda-s themselves (eg: [shatapatha-brAhmaNa asura-parAbhava part in 11.1.6.8-10](/vedAH_yajuH/vAjasaneyam/mAdhyandinam/shatapatha-brAhmaNam/sarva-prastutiH/11/01/6/)).
+- The particular stories of deva-s (such as battles with asura-s) are not to be taken literally, according to the veda-s and upaniShats themselves.
 - To derive benefits from the deva-s, one does not need epistemological belief in peripheral things like reincarnation, flying yogi-s, texts composing themselves, deities proffering boons and the like.
 - At the same time, the hindu need not let questions like "How can monkeys talk?" hinder his enjoyment of the rAmAyaNa epics or his observance of [rAmanavamI](http://en.wikipedia.org/wiki/Rama_Navami) rituals.
-The wise should know what the Gods intend to communicate in the language of myth.
+The wise should know what the Gods and sages intend to communicate in the language of myth.

 ### Implications
 - The nature of myths easily implies non-absoluteness/ non-literalness of texts (../More in the [bases/books page](../../bases/books/non-absoluteness/)).